JoaoHenz/JoaoHenz.github.io/index.md

 I love working with more people, coordinating our efforts and dealing with difficult programming challenges.
 In my experience leading teams, I am happy when I can optimize processes and enable the people inside it to better develop their skills.

-I am currently working at Izyplay Game Studio in Porto Alegre.
+I am currently working at Poatek in Porto Alegre.

 Previous experience with
 - C, C#, C++, Java, Python, html, javascript, PHP